worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/surveycto-encryption-guidelines.md

 Then copy all the content of both keys you created and downloaded from your SurveyCTO server.
 Make sure that you copy all content including the headers `-----BEGING PUBLIC KEY-----`.
 See example in the image below.

-You should also make sure that you give a good name to your secure note with your key.
+You should also make sure that you give a good name to your secure note with the keys.
 This key is likely to be stored for years and the name you give the key should make sense to you and to all other team members - both current and future - in this project.